erazortt/DoViBaker/README.md

 AVSCube("pq2sdr709_normalizedInput.cube")
 z_ConvertFormat(pixel_type="YUV420P8",colorspace_op="rgb:709:709:full=>709:709:709:limited",chromaloc_op="center=>left")
 ```
-This example uses static tonemapping.
-By virtueof [StatsFileCreator.avs](#statsfilecreatoravs) and [DoViStatsFileLoader](#dovistatsfileloader) it is also possble to have the clip analyzed allowing for dynamic tonemapping.
+This example uses fixed values for the `masterMaxNits` and `masterMinNits` settings of `DoViTonemap`, meaning it is a static tonemapping.
+By virtue of [StatsFileCreator.avs](#statsfilecreatoravs) and [DoViStatsFileLoader](#dovistatsfileloader) it is also possble to have the clip analyzed allowing for dynamic tonemapping (then `masterMaxNits` and `masterMinNits` would be left unset).

 Just like in the HLG example above, the parameter `lumaScale` was not given to `DoViTonemap`, which means that a brightness factor of `1.0` was used.
 This will very rarely be the right choice.
 In contrast to HLG conversions, this setting is somewhat more relevant here.
 More often than not it will need to be above `2.0` or even higher.